 Scholarly record

-He was a law professor for 25 years, serving at three different universities.
-Among other subjects, he taught Constitutional Law, Constitutional History, Advanced Constitutional Law, and First Amendment.
-Professor Natelson is especially known for his studies of the Constitution’s original meaning.
-His research on that subject has carried him to libraries throughout the United States and in Britain, including four months at Oxford.
+His research into the Constitution’s original meaning has carried him to libraries throughout the United States and in Britain, including four months at Oxford University.
 His books and articles span many different parts of the Constitution, including groundbreaking studies of the Necessary and Proper Clause, the Indian Commerce Clause, federalism, Founding-Era interpretation, regulation of elections, and the amendment process of Article V.

 - Arizona State Legislature v.
 Arizona Independent Redistricting Comm’n, 576 U.S. 787, 836 (2015) (Roberts, C.J., dissenting)